Enhanced storage capacity with errors in scale-free Hopfield neural networks: an analytical study: Introduction

-This paper aims to investigate the properties of retrieval patterns created by the Hopfield model on SF networks in the limit $\gamma\to 2$ using analytic method and to compare the obtained results with previous numerical results obtained from the fully connected networks and diverse SF networks such as the Barab\'{a}si-Albert model with $\gamma = 3$~\cite{Stauffer03} and the Molloy-Reed model with several values of $\gamma$ but in extremely narrow range of storage capacity $a$~\cite{Torres04}.
-We also use the Chung-Lu model~\cite{ChungLu,Cho09} for constructing uncorrelated SF networks over the entire range of $\gamma$.
-The details of the Chung-Lu model are presented in Appendix~\ref{appen:chung_lu}.
+This paper aims to investigate the properties of the retrieval patterns created by the Hopfield model on SF networks at finite temperature analytically.
+We also compare obtained results with previous numerical results obtained from fully connected networks and diverse SF networks such as the Barab\'{a}si-Albert model with $\gamma = 3$~\cite{Stauffer03} and the Molloy-Reed model with several values of $\gamma$~\cite{Torres04}.
+We also use the Chung-Lu model~\cite{ChungLu,Cho09} to construct uncorrelated SF networks over the entire range of $\gamma$.
+The details of the Chung-Lu model are presented in the Method section.
+Particularly we consider the limit $\gamma\to 2$, which is the case observed in the fMRI data~\cite{Eguiluz05,Heuvel08,Gallos12}.